geekskick/MicroSequencer/readme.md

 - [X] Test ALU
 - [ ] Test Top Model
 - [ ] Document to help people learn from this!
+- [ ] ALU instructions and cmds have lots of repeats.
+Remove them and ensure cu uses the correct ones.